 Run Your Own Race

-I mentioned this in an earlier post about comparing yourself to others.
 We live in a competitive world.
 No one would dispute that.

-Yet the truth is you are ultimately running your own race.
 The person you are competing against most of the time is yourself.
-I can’t help thinking we have an internal competition/tug of war going with the person we are right now and the person we want to be (or know we can be).
+I can’t help thinking we have an internal competition/tug of war going on with the person we are right now and the person we want to be (or know we can be).

 You need to be patient

-Sometimes we simply need time on our side.
-We need patience.
-If you watch some advertising (or a romantic comedy for that matter), you could be under the impression that wonderful, life changing events happen in an instant.
-Of course, this can often be the case.
+If you watch some advertising (or a romantic comedy for that matter), you could be under the impression that wonderful, life-changing events happen in an instant.
+Of course, this can be the case.
 But most likely, the good stuff takes a little longer.
-Hang in there and be patient.

 Have a plan and take action

-So your life isn’t moving along the way you want it to.
-How exactly do you want it to move along?
+So your life isn’t moving along the way you want it to?

-Do you have a plan of attack to achieve what you want?
-Are you working every day towards making that plan a reality or are you hoping your heart’s desire simply manifests itself out of thin air without any effort on your part?
+Are you working every day towards making your goals a reality or are you hoping your heart’s desire simply manifests itself out of thin air without any effort on your part?

 Many of the great things in life just don’t fall into our laps.
 They take work and courage.
 If you are simply sitting around waiting for your great life to fall into place, you might be waiting a long time.